aws-samples/serverless-patterns/firehose-transformation-cdk-typescript/README.md

 # Amazon Kinesis Data Firehose Data Transformation with AWS Lambda

+This pattern demonstrates how to transform streaming data received by Amazon Kinesis Data Firehose using AWS Lambda before delivering the transformed data to Amazon S3.

-This pattern deploys a Kinesis Data Firehose Delivery Stream that invokes a Lambda function to transform incoming source data and delivers the transformed data to a destination Amazon S3 bucket.
+The pattern uses the AWS Cloud Development Kit (AWS CDK) to deploy a Kinesis Data Firehose delivery stream, a Lambda function to transform source data, and an Amazon S3 bucket to receive the transformed data.

-Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/firehose-transformation-cdk-typescript](https://serverlessland.com/patterns/firehose-transformation-cdk-typescript)
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/firehose-transformation-cdk-typescript

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.